-Environmental educator should deliver Environmental Education in a unique way as it is not only based on science, but also concerned with historical, political, and cultural aspects with the human dimension of socio-economic factors.
+According to domyessay, environmental educator should deliver Environmental Education in a unique way as it is not only based on science, but also concerned with historical, political, and cultural aspects with the human dimension of socio-economic factors.
 It is also based on developing knowledge on socio-ecological systems.

 Environmental Education in Islam

 Islam considers seeking knowledge as an obligation.
 Islam teaches its followers to keep streets clean, to help animals and any living being, prohibits the pollution of water, prohibits cutting down a fruitful tree and preserves the components of the environment.
 Islam also sets legislation for cultivating land and benefiting from it.

 Environmental Education in Jordan

 As far as Jordan is concerned, National Environmental Education efforts remain largely focused on programs organized by NGOs.
 For example, JREDS is a Jordanian NGO which became the national organization for the Foundation for Environmental Education.
 JREDS is implementing three international eco-labeling programs – Green Key, Blue Flag and Eco-Schools.

 Environmentally-literate citizens take active part in solving and reducing the impact of environmental problems by buying “green” products and using natural alternatives to pesticides to name two.
 However, the success of environmental programs adopted by NGOs will be difficult to sustain for future generations without continuing Environmental Education.

-Eco-literacy Outlook for Jordan
+Environmental Education Outlook for Jordan

 Jordan has typically centralized education system where teachers aren’t consulted about curricula.
 School curricula are mono-disciplinary, making interdisciplinary learning hard to apply.
 Despite environmental topics incorporation into curricula recently, still it is fragmentary.
 Jordan has a long way to go before a national strategy of environmental education can be totally implemented in its educational system.

 Ministry of Education should merge the eco-traditional knowledge effectively with leadership due to the link between the two, and empower the youth to participate in solving their own environmental problems as well as affecting the actions of public towards the desired goal, which is participating in solving the grim reality of environmental problems in the country.

 Additionally, Jordan should adopt a holistic approach of zero-emission eco-schools throughout the country, eco-schools that relies entirely on renewables for their energy supply and be completely self-sustaining.
 The design shall adopt Earth building and be constructed out of locally sourced materials, while the geothermal energy will cool and heat it.